top of page

 Many people enter hypnotherapy to lose weight or to be healthier, both physically and mentally.
 The most common thing people say to me about losing weight is that they would miss the sweetness in the foods they usually enjoy.
 They are sometimes willing to sacrifice their mental or physical wellness for the sweetness they crave in simple carbohydrates.

 I have no judgment about liking sweetness; I myself enjoy it in small doses.
+There is a real comfort in being able to enjoy something sweet in the mouth.
+Some people resort to using sweet foods to substitute for kindness, compassion -- many of the things they missed out on if they grew up with rejection and trauma in their families.
 However, when it’s out of balance with the rest of life, it can create problems.
 Hypnosis can help people with cravings for things that do not serve our well-being.

 Woman weighing herself while holding Apple and doughnut